 Schools that have participated in this energy auditing process have saved up to 30% of schools’ energy costs and carbon emissions.
 One school even achieved a 60% reduction in energy costs.

 Your Business Manager, Site Manager, Eco lead teacher and students will work with our Auditor over the course of the 1 hour video call session to develop a prioritised action plan for your school.
 This might identify quick energy saving wins or longer term strategic objectives and investment opportunities.

-Check your own school's report, and address some of the recommendations.
+Following the call we'll expect you to check your school's report, and address some of the recommendations.
 Many recommendations have no cost implication other than the staff time involved.
 Record the recommendations you implement to earn your Energy Sparks points.
 Share the improvements you make across the whole school community.

-- Boiler control settings at the majority of schools could be improved significantly; in particular to set up holiday schedules to minimise the 26% of gas consumed during holidays and weekends.
+Boiler control settings at the majority of schools could be improved significantly; in particular to set up holiday and weekend schedules to minimise the 20-30% of gas consumed during holidays and weekends.

-- Measures to reduce electricity consumption should focus on upgrading to more efficient lighting and reducing school’s base loads, particularly focussing on ICT; minimising it’s out of hours consumption.
+Measures to reduce electricity consumption should focus on upgrading to more efficient lighting and reducing the school’s base load, particularly focussing on minimising out of hours ICT consumption.